- Products and Services

 Latin America is immense not only in its size—twice the area of Europe, and stretching from the Rio Grande in Texas to Cape Horn in Patagonia—but in its range of cultural and literary expression.
 What we call "Latin American culture" is a composite of the rich and diverse output of 20 sovereign countries.
 Each had its unique struggle for independence and particular ways in which it evolved after the end of colonization.

-As the collection moves through eighteenth-century works into the nineteenth century, researchers will see how women writers incrementally gained access to the writing world outside of religious contexts.
+As the collection moves through 18th-century works into the 19th century, it shows how women writers incrementally gained access to the writing world outside of religious contexts.
 Initially, they wrote under pseudonyms or anonymously, but from this position they were able to start the critique of their own status within heavily patriarchal societies.
 Included from this period are works by Clorinda Matto de Turner (Peru), Juana M. Gorriti (Argentina), Gertrudis Gomez de Avellaneda (Cuba), Delmira Agustini (Argentina), and Julia Lopes Almeida (Brazil), among others.
-A number of important figures from the early twentiethth century are also present, such as Alfonsina Storni (Argentina), Juana de Ibarbourou (Uruguay), Gabriela Mistral (Chile), and Clarice Lispector (Brazil).
+A number of important figures from the early 20th century are also present, such as Alfonsina Storni (Argentina), Juana de Ibarbourou (Uruguay), Gabriela Mistral (Chile), and Clarice Lispector (Brazil).

 The production and publication of women’s writing during the second half of the twentieth century shows how the ongoing critique became sharper, more direct, and more feminist.
 Other women, influenced by broader political currents sweeping these nations during the time, focused on dictatorial regimes, censorship, and themes of exile, as in the works of Luisa Valenzuela (Argentina), Isabel Allende (Chile), and Cristina Peri Rossi (Uruguay).